Kanishk2Kumar/My_Mini_Projects/README.md

 ## Contact

-For any questions or inquiries, you can reach me at [your.email@example.com](mailto:your.email@example.com).
+For any questions or inquiries, you can connect with me on [LinkedIn](https://www.linkedin.com/in/kanishk-kumar-95349127b/).

 ---